 Intensified agriculture or grazing

-The species authority is: Lemmon EM, Lemmon AR, Collins JT, Cannatella DC (2008).
+The species authority is: Moriarty Lemmon E, Lemmon AR, Collins JT, Cannatella DC (2008).
 "A new North American chorus frog species (Amphibia: Hylidae: Pseudacris) from the south-central United States."
 Zootaxa 1675:1-30

 Pseudacris fouquettei was previously regarded as part of a wide-ranging chorus frog complex.
-It was previously called Pseudacris triseriata feriarum and most recently P. feriarum (Lemmon et al. 2008).
+It was previously called Pseudacris triseriata feriarum and most recently P. feriarum (Moriarty Lemmon et al. 2008).

-A survey of mitochondrial DNA clearly show that Pseudacris fouquettei and Pseudacris nigrita are sister species (Lemmon et al. 2007).
-Unlike P. nigrita, P. fouquettei is not restricted to pine forest (Lemmon et al. 2008).
+A survey of mitochondrial DNA clearly show that Pseudacris fouquettei and Pseudacris nigrita are sister species (Moriarty Lemmon et al. 2007).
+Unlike P. nigrita, P. fouquettei is not restricted to pine forest (Moriarty Lemmon et al. 2008).

 Dorcas, M. and Gibbons, W. (2008).
 Frogs and Toads of the Southeast.
 University of Georgia Press, Athens, GA.